skrub-data/skrub/doc/modules/default_wrangling/apply_to_cols.rst

 .. _user_guide_multiple_columns:

-Transforming selected columns with |ApplyToCols|
+Transforming only some columns with |ApplyToCols|
 ===========================================================

 Very often and for various reasons, transformers must be applied only to some of the